JackSzwergold/Writing/memories/Being Bullied About a Black and White TV.md

 By Jack Szwergold

-**QUICK NOTES**: The time Bruce Becker tried to bully me in 3rd grade at P.S.
-253 by sitting next to me in the school cafeteria and say, “I hear your family only has a black and white TV.”
-Then without missing a beat someone walks by and says, “What are you bugging him about?
-You dad had to sell your TV!
-You don't even have one!”
-He started to cry immediately and responded “Shut up!
-He’s gonna get it back by the end of the week when he gets paid!”
-Gets up and walks away.

-***

 I was a new kid at P.S.
 253 and people didn’t know what to make of me.
 Teachers, students… I was always treated a little odd.

 A few different factors came into play: One was that I was kicked out of P.S.
 100 after 2nd grade when parents dared to complain when I was throw by my ear into a closet by a teacher angry I was running around and playing with other kids.
 Other kids at P.S.
 100 didn’t know those details… But they did know that a kid being tranferred from one school to another was “weird” so I was treated as such.